rajwindersxxx/nodejs-fullstack-app/readme.md

 A modern full stack web application built with **React**, **Node.js**, **Express**, **TypeScript**, **Zod**, and **PostgreSQL** (via Prisma).
 Designed with scalability, validation, and maintainability in mind.

+- I use some patterns and library to make it reliable and clean.

 ## App preview

 ![App preview gif](sample/sample.gif)